Tugbars/ARIMA-in-C/README.md

-Below is a cohesive explanation of the mathematical and algorithmic design decisions taken in this ARIMA implementation.
-You can use it as your README content on GitHub to explain why the code is structured this way and what it achieves.

----

 # ARIMA Implementation – Design Decisions and Rationale

 This implementation of ARIMA forecasting in C takes a modular approach that splits the problem into several mathematically and algorithmically distinct steps.
 Below we explain each major component, the decisions made during implementation, and the benefits and drawbacks of these choices.